MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-uninstall.md

 > [!NOTE]
 > There is a known issue in which repeatedly creating a new deployment and removing the node can result in an error.
 If this occurs, reboot your system to resolve the error.

-## Uninstall AKS edge
+## Uninstall AKS Edge Essentials

 On your machine, go to **Settings > Apps > Apps & Features**.
 Alternatively, you can also go to **Control Panel > Uninstall a Program**.
 From there, look for **Azure Kubernetes Service Edge Essentials (Public Preview)**.
-Click **Uninstall**.
+Select **Uninstall**.

 > [!NOTE]
-> You may want to reboot your machine right after the uninstall so that all resources are cleaned and your machine is ready for a new installation in the future.
+> You might want to reboot your machine right after the uninstall so that all resources are cleaned up, and your machine is ready for a new installation.

-If you encounter any issues uninstalling AKS edge, try [downloading this troubleshooting tool](https://support.microsoft.com/topic/fix-problems-that-block-programs-from-being-installed-or-removed-cca7d1b6-65a9-3d98-426b-e9f927e1eb4d) to uninstall.
+If you encounter any issues uninstalling AKS Edge Essentials, try downloading [this troubleshooting tool](https://support.microsoft.com/topic/fix-problems-that-block-programs-from-being-installed-or-removed-cca7d1b6-65a9-3d98-426b-e9f927e1eb4d) to uninstall.

 ## Uninstall Azure CLI